mherchel/olivero-subtheme/readme.md

 You should now see the new `Coco` theme listed under `appearance > themes`.
 Enable it.
 It should look exactly like the default core Olivero theme.

 ## Copy the CSS and JavaScript compilation scripts.
-Copy the following from this repository into the new theme.
+Copy all of the files this repository into the new theme.
 These scripts will enable you to make change in the source files and have them compile down to regular CSS and JS.

+The most important files are:

 * `package.json` file
-* `package.lock` file
+* `yarn.lock` file
-* `scripts/` directory
+* `scripts/` directory - this contains the CSS and JS compilation scripts.

 ## Install Node dependencies.
-First make sure you have Node, and Yarn installed.
+First make sure you have [Node](https://nodejs.org/en/download/), and [Yarn](https://classic.yarnpkg.com/en/docs/install/) installed.
 Then run `yarn install` to install the dependencies.

 ## Make a change to the CSS styles.
 Within the theme you'll notice both regular `*.css` files and also `*.pcss.css` files.
 The files that you want to modify are the `*.pcss.css` files.
-These PostCSS files will be compiled into IE11 compatible CSS by running the compilation scripts.
+These PostCSS files will be made into browser-compatible CSS by running the compilation scripts.

 1. Open up the `/css/base/variables.pcss.css`.
 2. Change some of the blue color's hex values down near line 132.